 I made it back to the compound in Maras.
 Little four-year-old Joshuri was excited to see me.
 She followed me into my kitchen.
 We consumed yogurt both reveling in its sweetness.
 It was the first time that the San Isidro had had their “natural yogurt” available since I had arrived in the sacred valley.
 The flavor called to mind my grandfather’s homemade yogurt that I so enjoyed with him over the years.
 Joshuri reached for the stash of playing cards.
 She urged me to shuffle the cards in the way she found special undulating upward and outward.
 Her delight reminded me of the small me who was similarly mesmerized by my grandfather’s skillful hands.

 We finished our hands of cards and yogurt and I climbed up to my living compartment.
 I stood in front of the calendar I had tacked to the wall of my living room above my desk.
 It was November 23rd, my Grandfather’s birthday.
-He who I had loved and eaten his home made yogurt with and played countless games of cards.
+He whom I had loved and eaten his homemade yogurt with and played countless games of cards.
 He had walked 12 miles a day up until his death at the age of 83.

 I had spent his birthday well commemorating those things he loved in life and which he had passed on to me, in love.